 The Board of Savills is committed to maintaining the highest standards of corporate governance.
 The UK Corporate Governance Code 2014 (the ‘Code’) remains the standard against which we measure ourselves.
 The Board fully supports the principles set out in the Code and confirms that the Company applies the main Principles and complies with the relevant Provisions of the Code.
 The Code is published by the Financial Reporting Council and is publicly available at www.frc.org.uk.
-For the year ended 31 December 2015, information on how the main Principles have been applied can be found here.

 Board composition and balance